 Finally, the firm offers tax loss harvesting for all taxable portfolios.
 This technique involves selling ETFs that have declined in value, capturing losses for tax purposes, and then purchasing ETFs in a similar asset class and investment style to maintain the asset allocation of your portfolio.

 There are a few noteworthy services offered by Wealthfront.

-Wealthfront provides an “intelligent tax-minimization strategy” to allow clients to manage their tax situation while transitioning funds to a Wealthfront portfolio.
-For example, I can specify the amount of capital gains I'll accept on a yearly basis in order to control my overall income level, tax bracket, and capital gains taxes.
-Also, I can ensure that short-term holdings will be held for a full year so that I can avoid short-term capital gains taxes.
+Wealthfront provides an “Tax-Minimized Brokerage Account Transfer” to allow clients to manage their tax situation while transitioning funds to a Wealthfront portfolio.
 This service may be especially useful for those who have company stock and want to transition to a diversified portfolio.

 Those who have $100,000 or more in a taxable account with Wealthfront can invest directly in stocks contained in the S&P 500 or the S&P 1500.
-This approach is called Tax-Optimized Direct Investing and has the potential to save money through tax-loss harvesting of individual stocks, which is not possible through a single ETF that holds these stocks and by avoiding ETF-related expenses.
+This approach is called Stock-level Tax-Loss Harvesting and has the potential to save money through tax-loss harvesting of individual stocks, which is not possible through a single ETF that holds these stocks and by avoiding ETF-related expenses.
 And, if needed, investors can indicate stocks to exclude, such as company stock that they may not be allowed to trade during certain time periods.
 No trading fees are charged for this service.

 The firm has also introduced Path, described as a “financial planning experience.”
 I can enter my information and get insight into how well my current savings may support my retirement.
 There are also ways to run “what if” scenarios.
 There's no extra charge for this service.